One perk that may help attract and keep top talent is the flexibility to work a compressed work schedule.

 Attracting and retaining top talent is a major concern for small business owners across every industry.
 While things like competitive wages, top-notch benefits and adequate vacation time are important, for high-demand employees, such features are widely considered to be the bare minimum.
 If you want to attract the best workforce possible but can't necessarily afford to increase salaries or benefits, offering flexibility is an excellent strategy.
 Some employers are offering their workers an alternative to the Monday through Friday, 9-to-5 schedule.
 Offering compressed work schedules makes it easier for SMBs to compete with larger corporations for elite talent.

 Editor's note: Looking for a time and attendance system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 What is a compressed work schedule?

-A compressed work schedule is one where employees maintain a full-time schedule (which adds up to 80 hours over two weeks) but do so in fewer than five days or in an otherwise nontraditional arrangement.
+A compressed work schedule is one where employees maintain a full-time schedule (which adds up to 80 hours over two weeks) but in a fewer number of days than five days (or an otherwise nontraditional arrangement).

 Why do employees like compressed work schedules?

 Compressed work schedules offer employees an extra day "off."
 Having that additional day may provide a better work-life balance for some employees.

 This type of work arrangement can also benefit employees who have a lengthy commute.
 Not having to drive or take public transportation an extra day of the week may be especially appealing to some staff.